elevien/Math50_2024/schedule.md

 <strong> Regarding my notes:</strong> My course notes are meant as a supplement to the textbook readings and other resources.
 They are not a self-contained reference for the course material and will inevitably contain some mistakes.
 I recommend using the notes to get an idea of what concepts/examples are emphasized and then reviewing this material in the textbook.

 Please see canvas for section specific updates and assignment due dates.
 This schedule will be updated throughout the term.
 While I will attempt to stay a few weeks ahead in terms of planning the readings, readings will be finalized roughly one week before the material is covered.
-Class

 <!-- ################################################################################################################ -->